workplacesystems/storks/README.md

 # Storks

 We have seed data that is the minimum data required before our app can be used.

 We have seed data that is for running end-to-end tests.

 We have seed data that is for a specific customer.

 We have seed data that is for demos.

-This gem helps apply these different types of seed data.
+**This gem helps apply these different types of seed data in a common way**.

 ## Installation